-There is medical truth to saying "the eyes are a window to the soul."
-Human eyes are able to express a myriad of emotions and project the slightest change in our feelings because the muscles around the eyes are constantly active.
-Unfortunately this very muscle activity can significantly contribute to the aging of our eyelids.
-Blepharoplasty, often called eyelid surgery, is a procedure NYC facial plastic surgeon Dr. Konstantin performs at his Manhattan practice to restore the youthful appearance of the eyes by rejuvenating upper and lower eyelids.
+Human eyes are constantly expressing dozens of emotions and projecting the slightest changes in our feelings.
+Therefore, the muscles around the eyes are constantly active.
+Unfortunately, this muscle activity can significantly contribute to the aging of our eyelids.
+Blepharoplasty, often called eyelid surgery, is a procedure Manhattan's double board-certified facial plastic surgeon Dr. Konstantin performs at his NYC practice.
+This procedure restores the youthful appearance of the eyes by rejuvenating upper and lower eyelids.

 Blepharoplasty Before & After Photos

 Keep in mind that each patient is unique and your results may vary.

 This pateint presented concerns of early aging changes.
 Sagging cheeks, loss of jawline definition, skin laxity under the chin and tired looking eyes were her main complaints.
 Face a...View Case

 This patient presented with advanced signs of facial aging.
 There is extensive skin laxity in the neck, significant jowls, sagging cheeks and "bags" under the eyes.
 All o...View Case

 This patient presented with complaints of facial aging.
 Her promary concerns were sagging cheeks, significant jowls, and neck skin laxity.
 She also felt that her eyes appear "tired...View Case

 Before & After

 Significant facial rejuvenation was achieved with face and neck lift and upper blepharoplasty.
 Facial contour was restored and excess skin in the neck was removed.
 Also note the elevati...View Case